eosnetworkfoundation/eosio-plus/deliverables-subgroup-teams.md

 In summary, to complete its mission, the ENF EOSIO+ Working Group will deliver the following:

+1. **Entity Subgroup**
-1. A determination of the most appropriate entity form and jurisdiction and create this legal entity.
+   - Objective: A determination of the most appropriate entity form and jurisdiction and create this legal entity.
    - Team: focus on ENF: Yves, Zack, possibly Telos Foundation, Justin

+2. **Branding Subgroup**
-2. High quality branding elements for this entity.
+   - High quality branding elements for this entity.
    - Team: Justin, Aaron, Rami, Yves, Douglas

+3. **Staffing / Leadership Subgroup**
-3. Identification and hiring of initial leadership staff in four, exemplary key positions: Executive Director, Head of Funder Relations, Head of Core Software Development, and Head of Communications.
+   - Objective (3): Identification and hiring of initial leadership staff in four, exemplary key positions: Executive Director, Head of Funder Relations, Head of Core Software Development, and Head of Communications.
 Proposal of initial funding and budget for mentioned roles.
+   - Objective(4): A description of the manner of developer staffing and initial hiring.

-- Team: Ted, Yves, Douglas
+   - Team: Ted, Yves, Douglas (from 3)
+   - Team: Ted, Yves, Jesse, Eric (from 4)

+4. Merged into 3.
-4. A description of the manner of developer staffing and initial hiring.
+   - Objective: A description of the manner of developer staffing and initial hiring.
    - Team: Ted, Yves, Jesse, Eric

+5. **Governance Subgroup**
-5. A description of the functional governance system for ongoing decision making.
+   - Objective: A description of the functional governance system for ongoing decision making.
    - Team: Kersten, Rami, Ted, Douglas

+6. **Funding Subgroup**
-6. A description of an ongoing, evolving plan for funding the organization and budgeting priorities based on that funding.
+   - Objective: A description of an ongoing, evolving plan for funding the organization and budgeting priorities based on that funding.
 Definition of &quot;membership&quot; proposal including &quot;levels&quot; and &quot;involvement&quot; (example: Silver = Listen, Gold = talk, Platinum = vote)
    - Team: Yves, Guillaume, Marshall

+7. **Software Development Subgroup**
-7. A set of standards and organizational processes to integrate code from outside developers
+   - Objective: A set of standards and organizational processes to integrate code from outside developers
+   - Objective (8): A description of the method to determine how various demands for new code development will be prioritized and implemented.
+   - Objective (9): A description of the process for performing ongoing release of new code and code binaries.

--  Team: Ted, Jesse, Aaron, Daniel, Stan
+   - Team: Ted, Jesse, Aaron, Daniel, Stan (from 7)
+   - Team: Rami, Guillaume, Jesse, Ted, Stan (from 8)
+   - Team: Syed, Aaron, Daniel, Jesse, Stan (from 9)

+8. Merged into 7 - Software Development Subgroup
-8. A description of the method to determine how various demands for new code development will be prioritized and implemented.
+   - A description of the method to determine how various demands for new code development will be prioritized and implemented.
    - Team: Rami, Guillaume, Jesse, Ted, Stan

+9. Merged into 7 - Software Development Subgroup
-9. A description of the process for performing ongoing release of new code and code binaries.
+   - Objective: A description of the process for performing ongoing release of new code and code binaries.
    - Team: Syed, Aaron, Daniel, Jesse, Stan

+10. **Security Subgroup**
-10. A description of the process to secure the existing eosio codebase regarding any security concerns that may arise.
+    - Objective: A description of the process to secure the existing eosio codebase regarding any security concerns that may arise.
     - Team: Syed, Aaron, Jesse, Stan

+11. Merged into 6 - Funding Subgroup
-11. Definition of &quot;membership&quot; proposal including &quot;levels&quot; and &quot;involvement&quot; (example: Silver = Listen, Gold = talk, Platinum = vote) :arrow_right: Combined with Workgroup 6
+    - Objective:  Definition of &quot;membership&quot; proposal including &quot;levels&quot; and &quot;involvement&quot; (example: Silver = Listen, Gold = talk, Platinum = vote) :arrow_right: Combined with Workgroup 6
     - Team: see 6

 # Quick Reference GitHub Links (sorted mostly by appearance above)